MicroEJ/docs/VEEPortingGuide/uiDisplay.rst

 Serial Display
 --------------

-A display connected to the CPU through a serial bus (DSI, SPI, etc.) requires the :ref:`single buffer <section_display_single_serial>` mode: the application uses a buffer to perform its drawings and the buffer's content has to be sent to the display when the Graphics Engine is calling the ``flush()`` function.
+A display connected to the CPU through a serial bus (DSI, SPI, etc.) requires the :ref:`single buffer <section_display_single_serial>` policy: the application uses a buffer to perform its drawings and the buffer's content has to be sent to the display when the Graphics Engine is calling the ``flush()`` function.

 The specification of the ``flush()`` function is to be **not** blocker (atomic).
 Its aim is to prepare / configure the serial bus and data to send and then, to start the asynchronous copy (data sent).